Q14siX/homeassistant-apps/README.md

 ### Included apps

 #### `gotify`
-This app connects Gotify with Home Assistant.
+This app provides a fully self-hosted **Gotify Server** directly inside Home Assistant.
-It is used to send notifications to a Gotify server and to use incoming messages and status information inside Home Assistant.
+It cleanly integrates the web interface into Home Assistant and supports features such as **ingress**, **sidebar access**, persistent data storage, and advanced configuration options for database, security, and networking.

 #### `import_export_helfer`
-This app is used to selectively export and import individual Home Assistant elements.
+This app is a helper for import and export tasks in Home Assistant.
-It is especially useful for migrations, selective backups, and transferring specific content between instances.
+It helps process selected content and data more easily for backup, restore, and migration workflows.